hongaar/bandersnatch/README.md

   .runOrRepl()
 ```

-### `command(name, description)`
+### `command(name, options)`

 Creates a new command.

 - Name (string, optional) is used to invoke a command.
 When not used as the
   default command, a name is required.
+- Options (object, optional) can contain these keys:
-- Description (string, optional) is used in --help output.
+  - `description` (string, optional) is used in --help output.

-#### `command.argument(name, description, options)`
+#### `command.argument(name, options)`

 Adds a positional argument to the command.

 - Name (string, required) is used to identify the argument.
-Can also be an array
-  of strings, in which case subsequent items will be treated as command aliases.
+Can also be an array of strings, in which case subsequent items will be treated as command aliases.
-- Description (string, optional) is used in --help output.
-- Options can be provided to change the behavior of the
+- Options can be provided to change the behavior of the argument.
-  argument.
 Object with any of these keys:
+  - `description` (string, optional) is used in --help output.
   - `optional` (boolean) makes this argument optional.
   - `variadic` (boolean) eagerly take all remaining arguments and parse as an array.
 Only valid for the last argument.
   - ...

-#### `command.option(name, description, options)`
+#### `command.option(name, options)`

 Adds an option to the command.

 - Name (string, required) is used to identify the option.
-- Description (string, optional) is used in --help output.
-- Options (OptionOptions) can be provided to change the behavior of the
+- Options (object, optional) can be provided to change the behavior of the option.
-  option.
 Object with any of these keys:
+  - `description` (string, optional) is used in --help output.
   - `alias` (string or array of strings) alias(es) for the option key.
   - ...